Pilates for Spinal Stenosis

 Thank you

-Hi Malika and thank you for your question.
-I have several clients who have spinal stenosis and yes, Pilates is very helpful for people with stenosis.
+I have several clients who have spinal stenosis and yes, Pilates is very helpful for people with spinal stenosis when they know the right exercises to do for this condition.

 Depending on where in the spine the stenosis is, flexion exercises and those that support the spine in neutral are helpful for people with this condition.

-Pilates exercises specific to flexion include spine stretch forward, the hundreds, single and double leg stretches.
 Be careful with any exercises that have your legs in the air such as tabletop position with your head down.
-As long as your head is lifted your back is braced into the mat.
+As long as your head is lifted your back is braced into the mat, or you want to keep as much of your back body against the mat when doing the supine exercises as you can.

 You can also do the side kick series, modify by bending the lower leg to protect your back keeping it slightly flexed if you need to.